MANOJPATRA1991/LOG-ANALYSIS/README.md

 Then, the query is run using the `cursor.execute()` function.
 The data is fetched using `cursor.fetchall()` and stored in a local variable which is returned by the respective functions.

-Finally, the connection was closed using `conn.close()` within each function.
+Finally, the connection is closed using `conn.close()` within each function.

 ##### Executing the program